funfair-tech/fun-wallet-docs/docs/guide/web-sdk/ethereum-provider.md

 Once you initialize the Wallet, the SDK will expose the Ethereum provider on the window, which can be used as the provider you inject when you create a new `web3` or `ethers` instance.

-The ethereum provider conform to the [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).
+The Ethereum provider conform to the [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).

 ```ts
 // provider lives here in the FunFair Wallet SDK object